- Diabetes is a condition that occurs when the body cannot maintain healthy levels of sugar (glucose) in the blood.

 - fast breathing

-DKA is a serious condition that requires immediate assessment.
-If someone, who you know has diabetes, becomes confused or unconscious, call triple zero (000) for an ambulance.
+Diabetic ketoacidosis (DKA) is a serious condition that requires immediate assessment.
+If someone, who you know has diabetes, is experiencing symptoms of DKA, becomes confused or unconscious, call triple zero (000) for an ambulance.

 You may also be asked to have your urine tested for ketones.

 Being diagnosed with type 1 diabetes can be overwhelming.
-However, besides using insulin treatment, you can successfully manage diabetes by:
+However, besides using insulin, you can successfully manage diabetes by:

-- learning to control and monitor your blood sugar levels
+- learning to manage and monitor your blood glucose levels

-- following a healthy diet and being physically active
+- maintaining a healthy dietand being physically active

 - seeing your doctor for regular health checks, including monitoring your blood pressureand kidney function